nightowl286/n24/survey.md

 	> **Answer here**

+47. Would you like your case study to be under a specific name, or would you prefer for it to remain anonymous? *(This is separate to question #48).*

+	> **Answer here**

 ## Credit

-47. *(Fully optional)* What name would you like to be credited under on the website? *(Please keep it appropriate or I might ignore/modify it).*  If you leave it blank then you'll be counted as an anonymous participant.
+48. *(Fully optional)* What name would you like to be credited under on the website? *(Please keep it appropriate or I might ignore/modify it).*  If you leave it blank then you'll be counted as an anonymous participant.

 	> **Answer here**